Employee Onboarding Training for High-Trust Teams | TIGERS 6 Principles

 TIGERS Behavior-Based Onboarding Builds Momentum

-The TIGERS 6 Principles — Trust, Interdependence, Genuineness, Empathy, Risk Resolution, and Success — are not buzzwords.
-They are observable behaviors that shape healthy workplace culture.
+The TIGERS 6 Principles framework — Trust, Interdependence, Genuineness, Empathy, Risk Resolution, and Success — gives managers, mentors, and new employees a shared language for workplace behavior.
+These principles are not buzzwords.
+They describe observable behaviors that shape healthy workplace culture.

 When onboarding is structured around these principles, new employees learn more than job tasks.
 They learn how trust is built, how collaboration works, how feedback is handled, how tension is resolved, and how success is shared.

-A Day in the Life of Onboarding in Action
+A Day in the Life of Behavior-Based Onboarding

-Onboarding can feel like trying to drink from a firehose, but it does not have to.
+New employee onboarding can feel like trying to drink from a firehose, but it does not have to.
+A behavior-based approach gives new employees a clearer path for learning the role, the team, and the culture without overwhelming them.

 New employees want to know their talents matter, their development is taken seriously, and their work connects to something meaningful.
 Leaders need a practical way to provide that support without adding more confusion or overwhelm.

-When onboarding reflects shared principles and a deeper commitment to growth, it affirms a new employee’s decision to join — and gives them stronger reasons to stay.
+When employee onboarding training reflects shared principles and a deeper commitment to growth, it affirms a new employee’s decision to join — and gives them stronger reasons to stay.

 Even strong new hires can second-guess themselves during the first few months.
 They are learning the role, the team, the manager’s expectations, and the unwritten rules of the culture all at once.

-This approach also strengthens leadership behavior early.
-Managers learn to support new hires with empathy, clarity, feedback, and follow-through instead of micromanagement or information overload.
+This also strengthens leadership behavior early.
+Managers learn to support new hires with empathy, feedback, clear expectations, and follow-through instead of relying on micromanagement or information overload.

 When onboarding builds trust and resilience from the beginning, new employees are more likely to engage, contribute, and stay.